Connecting Stochastic Optimal Control and Reinforcement Learning: Introduction to reinforcement learning

+In the reinforcement learning literature often stationary problems are considered; see, e.g., \cite{Sutton2018}.
+However, from a theoretical view point is possible to extend this to time dependent problems.
 Moreover, the value function gives us a partial ordering over policies.
 We say that a policy $\pi$ is better than or equal to another policy $\pi'$, $\pi \geq \pi'$, if $V^\pi(s) \geq V^{\pi'}(s)$ for all states $s \in \mathcal{S}$.
-If a policy is better than or equal to all other policies this is the optimal policy.
-The optimal policy is denoted as $\pi^*$ and the optimal value function is defined
+If a policy is better than or equal to all other policies, this is the optimal policy.
+The optimal policy is denoted as $\pi^*$ and the optimal value function is defined by

-For a small finite MDP Policy Iteration (PI) strategies offer in general convergence to the optimal policy \cite{Sutton2018}.
-They interlude value iteration, where the value function is estimated by using the Bellman equation iteratively, and policy improvement, see \cite{Sutton2018} for more details on this.
+For a small, finite MDP, policy iteration (PI) strategies offer in general convergence to the optimal policy \cite{Sutton2018}.
+They interlude value iteration where the value function is estimated by using the Bellman equation iteratively and policy improvement.
 A direct way to find the optimal actions is given by solving the Bellman equation.
-For any MDP results about existence of an optimal policy can be found in \cite{Puterman1994}.
+For any MDP results about the existence of an optimal policy can be found in \cite{Puterman1994}.

-Analogous to the motivation of the value function one might be interested in estimating how good the agent performs following a policy starting in a given state and taking a certain action.
-The performance measure for this is the so-called \textit{q-value function}.
-The q-value function for a certain policy is a function of state and action and is given by
+Analogous to the motivation of the value function one might be interested in estimating how well the agent performs following a policy starting in a given state and taking a certain action.
+The performance measure for this is the so-called \textit{Q-value function}.
+The Q-value function for a certain policy is a function of state and action and is given by

-It provides us the quality of the chosen action with respect to the given state.
-Since the q-value function is an extension of the value function it also satisfies the Bellman expectation equation
+It provides us with the quality of the chosen action with respect to the given state.
+Since the Q-value function is an extension of the value function it also satisfies the Bellman expectation equation

 and thus the recursive relationship.
 Last, let us define the \textit{advantage function} with respect to a certain policy by

 which tells us for each state-action pair the advantage of taking action $a$ in state $s$ with respect to the value function at $s$.